Project

 Team Collaboration: Partnered closely with Data Engineering and IT teams:

 • Data Engineering Team: Co-designed Snowflake data warehouse schema with fact/dimension tables optimized for time-series analysis.
-Pair-programmed dbt models for data transformation and quality validation.
+Pair-programmed Snowflake SQL models for data transformation and quality validation.
 Jointly implemented CDC (Change Data Capture) for incremental loads.

-• Platform Engineering (Fivetran Administration): Configured Fivetran connectors for Salesforce, SAP, and Oracle data sources.
+• Platform Engineering (ETL Administration): Configured Talend connectors for Salesforce, SAP, and Oracle data sources.
 Established sync schedules and monitored initial data loads (1.8TB historical data).

 • Cloud Engineering Team: Developed AWS Glue jobs for network performance data extraction from legacy systems.
 Optimized S3 data lake partitioning strategy and implemented IAM security policies.